kenjdavidson/react-native-bluetooth-classic/README.md

 ## Example

 The BluetoothClassicExample is included within the ./BluetoothClassicExample React Native project.
-Please see ./BluetoothClassicExample for details.

 ## Usage